lsst-ts/observatory-ops-docs/Nighttime-Operations/Auxiliary-Telescope/AT-Shutdown/Shutdown.rst

 - **Status of Telescope and Dome**
 .. image:: ./_static/ATDome_park.png
-    :name: Auxiliary Telescope and Dome at the parking position
+    :name: Auxiliary Telescope and Dome at the shutdown position

 - **Status of Mirrors and Mirror Covers**
 .. image:: ./_static/AT_LightPath.png